 Churrascos are Steakhouses in South America and especially famous are Argentine or Brazilian Churrascos.
 They grill meats, primarily beef over wood fires and in many the meats are cooked on swords and carved at the tables.
 Some nice presentation there!
 The tables are usually set with sauces such as the wonderful Chimichurri.

-For something really outstanding try these with a bottle of Argentine Malbec!
+For something really outstanding try these with a bottle of Argentine Malbec or a nice big Cabernet Sauvignon.
 For the more traditional Chimichuri Verde Sauce check out this page.

 If you are interested in the history of Churrasco check out this link to